timosalm/tap-spring-developer-workshop/workshop/content/exercises/caching-and-circuit-breaking.md

           </dependency>
 ```

-To create a circuit breaker in your code, you can use the CircuitBreakerFactory.
+To create a circuit breaker in your code, you can use a CircuitBreakerFactory.

+The `ProductService` class within the order service is where we use `RestTemplate` to make a request to the product service.
+We can wrap the request in a circuit breaker to provide some fault tolerance in our application.

+To do this using Spring Cloud CircuitBreaker we can use a `CircuiBreakerFactor`.
+An instance of `CircuitBreakerFactory` is configured for use via auto-configuration by placing the starter on our classpath so all we need to do is use it in our `ProductService`.

 ```editor:select-matching-text
 file: ~/order-service/src/main/java/com/example/orderservice/order/ProductService.java
 text: "ProductService(RestTemplate restTemplate) {"